Od-Mike/MoneyPal-Backend/README.md

 - Good file structure and naming convention
 - Your code must be unit tested both on the backend and frontend
 - You are expected to containerize using the app `Docker`
 - Application should be deployed to `AWS`
+- Set up CI/CD pipelines using `Github actions`
+- There should a proper `README` on your project

 ## 🤔 How to contribute